JuanIrache/mgjson/readme.md

 ## Sample projects

-You can find sample projects that use mgJSON files on the [GoPro Telemetry Extractor page](https://goprotelemetryextractor.com#ae).
-Look for the Lite templates.
+You can find sample projects that use mgJSON files on the [GoPro Telemetry Extractor page](https://goprotelemetryextractor.com).
+Look for the **Lite templates**.

 ## Videos made with mgJSON